barryanders/grav-plugin-blackhole/README.md

 To generate your static site, run the following command.

 - `generate` can also be written as `gen` or `g`.
-- Website: replace `https://website.com` with the URL to your Grav website.
+- **REQUIRED** - Website: replace `https://website.com` with the URL to your Grav website.
-- Path (optional): replace `static` with your desired output directory, which is relative to the domain you set.
-Alternatively, set the path from within the admin plugin or do nothing to generate in the Grav root directory.
+- **OPTIONAL** - Destination: replace `static` with your desired output directory, which is relative to the Grav root directory.
+Alternatively, set the path from within the admin plugin or do nothing to generate in the Grav root directory by default.

 ```bash
 bin/plugin blackhole generate https://website.com static